-Accounting fees, bookkeeping rates, consulting costs - it all comes down to your money.
+Accounting fees, bookkeeping rates, consulting costs - it's all your money.
 We offer invaluable services for a reasonable price.

-The exact price varies, but the industry standard is to pay 1-2% of revenue for internal accounting functions and related support.
+The cost of our accounting and bookkeeping services varies based on your needs.
+The industry standard is to pay 1-2% of revenue for internal accounting functions and related support.